Texas And Other States Decide Not To Spend Money On 2020 Census

 "That's something that we are still struggling to find a good way to talk to people about," Swanson says.
 "We don't want to scare them, basically."

-So far, the state's biggest cities – including Houston, Dallas, San Antonio and Austin, all have citywide efforts.
+So far, the state's biggest cities, including Houston, Dallas, San Antonio and Austin, all have citywide efforts.
 There are also various small towns and suburban counties.

 Beeson it's a good thing there are people starting to take this seriously.
 However, it would be ideal, she says, if state officials had a statewide plan to make sure that everyone here is counted.
 Beeson says many rural counties in Texas probably won't have the resources big cities do to make sure their residents are counted.